CSVAD/sonia/reflections/week7/week7.md

 > "we believe the best learning experiences, for most people, come when they are actively engaged in designing and creating things, especially things that are meaningful to them or others around them"

-> "When we observe users repeatedly making the same 'mistake' with a prototype, we sometimes are able to revise the software so that it behaves in the way that users had expected
+> "When we observe users repeatedly making the same 'mistake' with a prototype, we sometimes are able to revise the software so that it behaves in the way that users had expected."

 - Microworlds for exploring ideas (emergence)